-Instant access savings accounts, also known as easy access accounts, can be a great option for savers that need a pot of money that is readily accessible, possibly for emergencies or unexpected expenses, such as a car or boiler repair.
+Instant access savings accounts, also known as easy access accounts, can be a great option for savers that need a pot of money that is readily accessible, possibly for emergencies or unforeseen expenses, such as a car or boiler repair.

 Here’s our rundown of how easy access savings accounts work and where you can find the best rates.